oasis-roles/ansible_collection_system/README.md

 users_and_groups
 ===========

-Ansible role that creates/deletes groups and adds/removes users to those groups.
+Ansible role that manages groups and users

 Requirements
 ------------